Code-Institute-Submissions/translex_app/README.md

 ### Content
 All content used is dummy content and the paragraphs are created using emmet lorem text.

+**Update** Content used on the site is now fictional as I feel the purpose of the text used gives meaning and instructions to the user.

 ---

 ### Media